What would you do if you lost your job, but had to figure out how to keep paying the bills? How would you handle the loss of a job?

 Yes, you can even keep making progress on your debts all the while–all it takes is a mindset shift.

-What To Do When You’ve Lost A Job
+What To Do After The Loss Of A Job

 1) Stop everything and breath.